CZ-NIC/pyoidc/doc/howto/op.rst

      `<pyoidc path>/oidc_example/op2/config_student.py.example`

-     with the dictionary :code:`AUTHENTICATION` containing
+     with the dictionary `AUTHENTICATION` containing
      the key "SamlPass" for a multi auth chain containing both SAML login combined with username/password login.
 Give it an Authentication Context Class Reference (ACR) to be used by the RP.